Doubling-oriented Doche–Icart–Kohel curve

 In mathematics, the doubling-oriented Doche–Icart–Kohel curve is a form in which an elliptic curve can be written.
-It is a special case of Weierstrass form and it is also important in elliptic-curve cryptography because the doubling speeds up considerably (computing as composition of 2-isogeny and its dual).

-It has been introduced by Christophe Doche, Thomas Icart, and David R. Kohel in Efficient Scalar Multiplication by Isogeny Decompositions.
+It is a special case of the Weierstrass form and it is also important in elliptic-curve cryptography because the doubling speeds up considerably (computing as composition of 2-isogeny and its dual).
+It was introduced by Christophe Doche, Thomas Icart, and David R. Kohel in Efficient Scalar Multiplication by Isogeny Decompositions.

 Definition

 Let $K$ be a field and let $a\in K$.
-Then, the Doubling-oriented Doche–Icart–Kohel curve with parameter a in affine coordinates is represented by:
+Then, the doubling-oriented Doche–Icart–Kohel curve with parameter a in affine coordinates is represented by: